-3. ARI inspection
+3. Authorised Reseller Installer inspection

 IMPORTANT!
-A system inspection should be performed at least annually.
+A system inspection should be performed at least Annually.

-- Ensure that each head is clear from obstructions (1.5m on each side) and advise the client that if this area is not kept clear of obstructions over 0.9m high it may hinder the operation of their fire safety system.
-It is recommended you take pictures of each head including the surrounding area (wide angle) for your records.
-If you find any head has been obstructed, issue the customer with a non-compliance notice (on page 107), offer them a solution (relocating or adding an additional head) and inform Plumis.
-This feedback helps Plumis keep our preferred positions principles are in line with how people use their homes and can improve our recommendations for the future. - Verify that there is no discolouration of the filter element. - If a prepay meter is present specifically for Automist top it up with credit to a level beyond its expected lifetime usage.
-The allocation of responsibility to check and top up the prepay meter (either the Landlord or the Authorised Installer) should be captured in writing in a service and maintenance contract.
-Calculation example if ten-year lifetime assumed:
+- Carry out a visual inspection as detailed above.
+It is recommended you take pictures of each head for your records.
+If you find any head has been obstructed, issue the customer with a noncompliance notice (on page 114), offer them a solution (relocating or adding an additional head) and inform Plumis.
+This feedback helps Plumis keep our preferred positions principals are in line with how people use their homes and can improve our recommendations for the future. - Verify that there is no discolouration of the filter element. - If a prepay meter is present specifically for Automist (see page 61) top it up with credit to a level beyond its expected lifetime usage or advise the responsible person. - Determine whether any modifications have been carried out and the Design Specification is still valid.
+If there has been a material alteration to the building, an increase in fire loading or a change to include vulnerable occupants, an assessment should be made as to whether the category of system is still appropriate. - Any mains boost water tanks should be checked to see they are functionally correctly and have been maintained as stipulated in their manufacturer's instructions. - Inspect the heads and the low-pressure connection for any sign of leaks.
+If there are any signs of leaking following the troubleshooting guide to find the fault (see page 107). - It is also worthwhile to reissue a user guide (page 121).